ivanbueno-jcc/pdf-remediation/README.md

 - `Skip.py` appends a problematic file to `skipped_files.txt` so it is ignored during processing.
 - Syntax: `uv run -m pdf_remediation.Skip <project_name> <relative_file_path>`

+### Auto-skip (PDFix failures)
+- Files that PDFix cannot open/process are recorded in `pdfix_cannot_process_files.csv` at the project root and are skipped on subsequent runs.

 ### Status
 - `Status.py` prints a summary of the source PDF count and per-workspace file